sparrowmktplace/SDK-Documentation/docs/serverless/index.md

 ```
 In this, whenever a submission has happened in survey sparrow then that payload will be passed to the app.
 In the server.js the mentioned handler will get the payload of the submission.

-For now, only `onSubmissionComplete` is supported in serverless events.
+For now, only `onSubmissionComplete, onContactCreate, onContactUpdate, onContactDelete` are the supported serverless events.

 ## **Server Method Invocation:**